 The Seminar is an introductive course to research in accounting.
-Based on a given topic, a research question has to be determined which is to be answered in the thesis.
-A literature review is followed by the discussion of a theoretical model or empirical evidence based on which the research question shall be analysed.
-The thesis concludes with a final result.
-Eventually, the thesis is to be presented in the seminar.
+Students learn to solve problems autonomously and to approach a problem scientifically.
+Based on a given topic, a research question has to be determined.
+The question is then to be analyzed in the thesis.
+In the paper, a literature review is followed by the discussion of a theoretical model or empirical evidence based on which the research question shall be answered.
+Eventually, the results of thesis are to be presented and discussed in the seminar.